CDC Finds Possible Culprit In Outbreak Of Vaping-Related Lung Injuries

 The CDC says it also tested for a range of other chemicals that might be involved, such as plant oils or mineral oils.
 But none of them were found in the lung fluid samples.

-Jim Pirkle, the doctor overseeing the CDC labs testing lung fluid from patients who suffered lung injuries, recently told NPR's Richard Harris that it was a "Sherlock Holmes kind of investigation."
+Jim Pirkle, the doctor overseeing the CDC labs that are testing lung fluid from patients who suffered lung injuries, recently told NPR's Richard Harris that it was a "Sherlock Holmes kind of investigation."

-He described vitamin E Acetate as "oily – not kind of a common oil, but it's an oily substance.
+He described vitamin E acetate as "oily – not kind of a common oil, but it's an oily substance.
 And so a large amount of vitamin E acetate would be something that we would want to make sure we analyze for."

-While the findings released Friday are seen as a significant development, the CDC warns that there could still be additional factors at play.
+While the findings released Friday are seen as a significant development, the CDC warns that there could be additional factors at play.
 "While it appears that vitamin E acetate is associated with EVALI, evidence is not yet sufficient to rule out contribution of other chemicals of concern with EVALI," it says in the statement.

 The CDC has issued numerous warnings since the outbreak began, including advising people not to vape any products that contain THC.
-It also recommends not buying any vaping product off the street and not making any modifications to a vaping device unless the manufacturer intends for it to be changed.
+It also recommends not buying vaping products off the street and not making any modifications to a vaping device unless the manufacturer intends for it to be changed.

 So far, it seems there's a much greater risk associated with THC vaping products obtained online or from informal sources.
-But Schuchat also says it's too soon to say if it's safe to use products even from licensed dispensaries: "I don't think we know enough yet to completely take the dispensaries out of the question."
+But Schuchat also says it's too soon to say if it's safe to use products even from licensed dispensaries.
+"I don't think we know enough yet to completely take the dispensaries out of the question."